 We work closely with in-country implementing partners who identify, manage and report on our projects.
-These partners and projects are spread across fifteen under-developed nations and Australia.
+These partners and projects are spread across fourteen under-developed nations.
 We cover the costs of doing this from our own resources, so 100% of donor’s money goes directly to the project!

 To see what we’ve been up to, view our Year in Review: